redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ### Manual CA

 If you want to test with a self-signed OpenSSL CA you can generate one by creating a location for the CA and generating it with a configuration file.
-These instructions were inspired by <http://www.ulduzsoft.com/2012/01/creating-a-certificate-authority-and-signing-the-ssl-certificates-using-openssl/>

-You can put the CA anywhere in the filesystem you'd like this is in /root/opensslca.
-First, create ca.cnf with these contents in /root:

-    [ ca ]
-    default_ca = CA_default

-    [ CA_default ]
-    dir = ./opensslca

-    # Where the issued certs are kept
-    certs = $dir/certs

-    # database index file
-    database = $dir/index.txt

-    # default place for new certs
-    new_certs_dir = $dir/certs

-    serial = $dir/serial

-    #
-    # The CA certificate
-    certificate = $dir/certs/ca.pem

-    private_key = $dir/private/ca.key

-    # private random number file
-    RANDFILE = $dir/private/.rand

-    # The extentions to add to the cert
-    x509_extensions = usr_cert

-    # how long to certify for
-    default_days = 365

-    # which md to use
-    default_md = sha1

-    # keep passed DN ordering
-    preserve = no

-    # Section names
-    policy = capolicy
-    x509_extensions = certificate_extensions

-    [ capolicy ]
-    # Use the user-supplied information for the subject
-    commonName = supplied
-    stateOrProvinceName = optional
-    countryName = supplied
-    emailAddress = optional
-    organizationName = supplied
-    organizationalUnitName = optional

-    [ certificate_extensions ]
-    # The signed certificate cannot be used as CA
-    basicConstraints = CA:false

-    [ req ]
-    # same as private_key
-    default_keyfile = ./opensslca/private/ca.key

-    # Which hash to use
-    default_md = sha1

-    # No prompts
-    prompt = no

-    # This is for CA
-    distinguished_name = root_ca_distinguished_name
-    x509_extensions = root_ca_extensions

-    [ root_ca_distinguished_name ]
-    commonName = Test CA
-    stateOrProvinceName = Raleigh
-    countryName = US
-    emailAddress = certs@example.com
-    organizationName = Test Certificate Authority

-    [ root_ca_extensions ]
-    basicConstraints = CA:true
-    subjectKeyIdentifier=hash
-    authorityKeyIdentifier=keyid:always,issuer

-Now generate the CA:

-      # pwd
-         /root
-      # mkdir -p opensslca/certs opensslca/private opensslca/crl
-      #  touch opensslca/index.txt
-      # echo "01" > opensslca/serial
-      # openssl req -verbose -config ca.cnf -x509 -nodes -days 3650 -newkey rsa:2048 -out ./opensslca/certs/ca.pem -outform PEM -keyout ./opensslca/private/ca.key

-You can look at the result with:

-      # openssl x509 -text -in opensslca/certs/ca.pem

-Finally, we need to create a certificate to use.
-Ideally you want a separate certificate for each service but for the sake of brevity I'm creating only one.
-On the controller machine we need to create two certificates, one for the public and one for the private interfaces:

-    # openssl req -newkey rsa:1024 -nodes -sha1 -keyout /etc/pki/tls/private/set1client1.private.example.com-mysql.key  -keyform PEM -out /root/private.req -outform PEM
+Lets create our own CA using the OpenSSL defaults.

+    # mkdir /root/CA
+    # cd /root/CA
+    # mkdir certs crl newcerts private requests
+    # echo 01 > serial
+    # touch index.txt index.txt.attr
+    # cp /etc/pki/tls/openssl.cnf .

+apply this diff

+    diff openssl.cnf  /etc/pki/tls/openssl.cnf
+    42c42
+    < dir           = /root//CA             # Where everything is kept
+    ---
+    > dir           = /etc/pki/CA           # Where everything is kept

+Now generate the private key for the CA

+    # openssl req -nodes -new -newkey rsa:2048 -keyout private/cakey.pem -out careq.pem -config ./openssl.cnf
+    Generating a 2048 bit RSA private key .......................+++
+    ...........................+++
+    writing new private key to 'private/cakey.pem'
     -----
     You are about to be asked to enter information that will be incorporated into your certificate request.